-The db.have file holds label contents and the list of files opened in client workspaces, and tends to grow the faster than other files in the database.
-If you are experiencing issues related to the size of your db.have file and are unable to quickly switch to a server with adequate support for large files, deleting unused clients and labels and reducing the scope of client views can help alleviate the problem.
+The db.have file holds the list of files opened in client workspaces, and tends to grow the faster than other files in the database.
+If you are experiencing issues related to the size of your db.have file and are unable to quickly switch to a server with adequate support for large files, deleting unused client workspace specifications and reducing the scope of client workspace views can help alleviate the problem.